astro-petern/percepta/README.md

 ## Summary

 I developed an enhanced RAG system that addresses critical failure patterns in financial document querying by leveraging Morphik's rules-based processing capabilities.
-My solution demonstrates deep understanding of both the technical challenges and domain-specific requirements of financial data extraction.
+My solution demonstrates my understanding of both the technical challenges and domain-specific requirements of financial data extraction.

 **Key Achievement**: I reduced failures from 6 to 1 (83% failure reduction) through systematic improvements in query processing, error recovery, and domain-specific optimizations.